Wargroove Accessibility Report

 Colour blind friendly: Game doesn’t rely on colour or can switch to colour blind friendly mode with double coding or similar way to avoid colour dependance.

 Similar Games With More Accessibility Features for Visual

 If you want to play Wargroove, but it doesn't offer the Visual accessibility features you require, these similar games extend the Visual accessibility:

-Wargroove has 2 accessibility features for Audio which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
+We've documented 1 accessibility feature for Audio in Wargroove which deals with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.

 Customise Audio Levels: Control volume levels of specific events and elements in the game.
 This enables you to tailor the most important sound levels to ensure you can hear them.